 Parents have a lot to discuss when they first have children.
 One question common to US households is “Should we use both our native and the English language in our home?”
 This blog discusses the advantages of raising a bilingual child in the context of brain development, self-esteem, and social skills.

-The brain of your child produces thousands of neural connections each minute.
-The amazing period of brain development in children allows them to acquire an immense amount of information and thus enables easy and efficient learning and skill development.
+In the beginning, a child’s brain produces thousands of neural connections each minute.
+This amazing period of brain development allows kids to acquire an immense amount of information, and so enables easy and efficient learning and skill development.

-Knowing this, today’s parents decide to present a child with one of the two stated to be the most beneficial skills a child can acquire at this point; playing an instrument or learning a foreign language.
+Knowing this, today’s parents present children with one of the two stated to be the most beneficial skills a child can acquire; playing an instrument or learning a foreign language.
 And while playing an instrument requires a talent, language learning is something that comes naturally to all people.
-Although there are huge benefits of being fluent in a second language, the process of acquiring this knowledge at a young age affects brain development in the most amazing ways.
+Although there are huge benefits of speaking a second language, the process of acquiring this knowledge at a young age affects brain development in the most amazing ways.

-Spanish for Little Kids?
-Try Speech Blubs App and Teach New Words Faster!
+With Speech Blubs App You Can Teach New Words Faster

 The way language learning affects the brain is similar to how physical exercise affects the muscles of the body.
-This “building of the brain” happens every time the child uses the language to communicate or write, but most efficiently when it seamlessly shifts between two or more languages.
+This “building of the brain” happens every time a child uses language to communicate or write, but most efficiently when it seamlessly shifts between two or more languages.